hkrelax/rNightLights/README.md

         5 2500334970      Lenox                2339.5                2661.0

 ## Roadmap
+* modify the `extractNightLights()` function.
+In order to do the calibration, we need to extract all the cells of certain area before calcuating certain statistical results.
 * add inter-calibration function following ***Elvidge et al (2009).
 Li et al (2013)*** to make a comparable panel data.